WordPress keeps logging out is one problem that can be quite frustrating. If you are currently facing this issue, we understand how you feel.

 How Can You Use This Information?

 However, this error in WordPress can be quite hard to trace and fix in some cases.
-If this is so for you, you may decide to have one our developers check your site.
+If something like that happens for you, you may decide to have one of our developers to check your web site.
 Request our service now and we will get to work on it immediately.